mfkiwl/rk-open-docs/Dept3/Linux/Socs/RK3399/RK3399_Linux_SDK_Release/Rockchip_RK3399_Linux_SDK_Release_V2.5.1_20201203_EN.md

 - app: store application APPs like qcamera/qfm/qplayer/qseting and other applications.
 - buildroot: root file system based on Buildroot (2018.02-rc3).
-- debian: root file system based on Debian 9.
+- debian: root file system based on Debian.
-- device/rockchip: store board-level configuration for each chip and some scripts and prepared files for compiling and packaging firmware.
+- device/rockchip: store board-level configuration for each chip and some scripts and prepared files for building and packaging firmware.
 - docs: stores development guides, platform support lists, tool usage, Linux development guides, and so on.
-- distro: a root file system based on Debian 10.
-- IMAGE: stores compilation time, XML, patch and firmware directory for each compilation.
+- IMAGE: stores building time, XML, patch and firmware directory for each building.
 - external: stores some third-party libraries, including audio, video, network, recovery and so on.
 - kernel: stores kernel4.4 development code.
-- npu: store npu code.
-- prebuilts: stores cross-compilation toolchain.
+- prebuilts: stores cross-building toolchain.
 - rkbin: stores Rockchip Binary and tools.
-- rockdev: stores compiled output firmware.
+- rockdev: stores building output firmware.
 - tools: stores some commonly used tools under Linux and Windows system.
 - u-boot: store U-Boot code developed based on v2017.09 version.
 - yocto: stores the root file system developed based on Yocto Thud 3.0.